WamdamProject/WaMDaM_Wizard/README.md

 Here is the schema that the Wizard works within: [WaMDaM Schema](https://wamdamproject.github.io/WaMDaM_Information_Model/diagrams/01_WaMDaM.html)
 The Wizard is built using Python 2.7 and the [wxPython](https://www.wxpython.org/) GUI library with the help of [wxFormBuilder](https://github.com/wxFormBuilder/wxFormBuilder).

-## Why WaMDaM Wizard?
-The WaMDaM Wizard is an open-source, cross-platform, Python-based graphical user software to interact with WaMDaM database.
-By using the Wizard, users are not expected to understand the underlying WaMDaM database of schema.
-Users just need to understand how to fit their data into these concepts: ObjectType, Attribute, Instance, Network, and Scenario.
-The Wizard mainly allows users to automatically:
-**i)**   Read, validate, and load data from a spreadsheet template in SQLite
-**ii)**  Use data preparation tools to help manipulate and transform users data to fit into the spreadsheet template.
-**iii)** Import data directly from supported web-services (e.g., time series data from CUAHSI)
-**iv)**  Use pre-defined functions to query and compare scenario data from multiple datasets loaded in WaMDaM
-**v)**   Export data loaded into WaMDaM to multiple supported models (in-progress)

 ## Download the Wizard GUI for Windows [7 and 10] 64 bit operating systems
 * **[Windows executable .exe (No-Installer)](https://github.com/WamdamProject/WaMDaM_Wizard/releases/download/v1.0_beta/wamdam.exe)** [232 MB]
 Allows the user to run WaMDaM_Wizard without installing it on your local machine.